-Teen Drivers: A Beginner's GuideCompare Car Insurance Rates in 3 Easy Steps
+Teen Drivers: A Beginner's GuideCompare Car Insurance Rates in 3 Steps

-Most teens dream about the day they turn 16 years old and open the front door to find a brand-new car with a big red bow tied around it parked in the driveway.
+Most teens dream about the day they open the front door to find a brand-new car with a big red bow tied around it parked in the driveway.
 In this dream, they hug their parents' necks, grab the keys, and take off into the sunset.

 Or, down the block to pick up their friends.